Table of Contents

 Asexual Reproduction of Fungi:

 During the mycelium stage, the fungi have the choice of reproducing sexually or asexually.
 The

 asexual life cycle in fungi produces mitospores, which are identical to the parent.

 These mitospores later grow into a new set of mycelium and the entire life cycle repeats again.

 The life cycle of fungi is quite complex in nature as they do not reproduce in one way, but sexually and asexually based on environmental conditions.
 Due to its distinct nature, a fungus is capable of surviving anywhere and everywhere.

 To explore more information on fungi and others, register with BYJU’S Biology.

 Frequently Asked Questions on Fungus Life Cycle

 Fungi are a separate kingdom of living organisms like plants and animals.
-Fungi has cells with nuclei.
+Fungi have cells with nuclei.
 Fungi cell walls contain chitin unlike plant cells, which contain cellulose.
-From their appearance to their characteristics and behaviour, a fungi is distinct from all other living organisms.
+From their appearance to their characteristics and behaviour, fungi are distinct from all other living organisms.

-Yeast, mold and mushroom are the three kinds of fungi.
+Yeast, mould and mushroom are the three kinds of fungi.